sanjay-wm/todo/README.md

 * Usage
   * User postman to test API
-    * Go to the Postman dir to get collection and environment file.
+    * Go to the public/postman dir to get collection and environment file.